CodepediaOrg/codepediaorg.github.io/CONTRIBUTING_POST.md

 ### 2.1 Placement and naming convention

-Your new posts has to conform to the following rules
+Your new post has to conform to the following rules
 * it needs to be added in the [_posts](_posts) directory
 * the naming convention of your new file is important, and must follow the format: <code>YEAR-MONTH-DAY-title.md</code>.
 The permalinks can be customized for each post, but the date and markup language (in our case [Markdown](http://daringfireball.net/projects/markdown/)) are determined solely by the file name.